 Top picks:

-- Neighborhood bakeries — Cheap pies and pastries
+- Neighborhood bakeries — Cheese pies for under €2.
+Breakfast solved.

 Central Market (Varvakios Agora)#

-Best for: Market experience, breakfast, cheap tavernas
+Best for: Market atmosphere, adventurous eating, cheap tavernas

 What to try:

-- Fresh seafood at market tavernas
+- Fresh seafood at the simple tavernas inside the market

-- Cheese and olives from vendors
+- Cheese and olives from vendors — tasting is basically expected

-Piraeus — Seafood Destination#
+Piraeus — The Seafood Destination#

-Best for: Fresh fish, seaside dining
+Best for: Fresh fish, seaside dining, a change of pace

 Top areas:

-- Pasalimani — More modern options
+- Pasalimani — Slightly more modern options

 Eating by Style#